osmosis-labs/governance/proposals/2021-7-incentive_adjust_semiauto/README.md

   - These renormalized percentages are then used to automatically derive new Gauge weights.
 This is what will actually be proposed on chain.
     - Desired total gauge weight for each pool is taken to be the pool's desired share of incentives multiplied by 1,000,000, and then rounded
     - These total gauge weights for each pool are then split into gauges for each time scale.
 With the 1 day getting 80%, the 7 day 15%, and the 14 day getting 5%.
 These are also rounded.
-    - The total guage weights of each pool and of all together are summed up again to factor in any small effects of rounding, and the final share percentages are derived.
+    - The total gauge weights of each pool and of all together are summed up again to factor in any small effects of rounding, and the final share percentages are derived.
     - These should generally match the "Desired Share" percentages to at least the first few decimal places.